tilework-tech/.github/profile/README.md

 **Put Claude Code in hyperdrive.**

-At Tilework, our coding agents have utterly transformed the way we build.
+At Tilework, our coding agents transformed the way we build.
 Our goal is to accelerate adoption of coding agents by providing engineering teams easy tools to customize how their agents work - so coding agents perfectly match the unique preferencies, policies, and skills of users.

 We understand the detailed configuration options available across Coding Agents, packaging them for easy consumption by users.